 If you’re struggling with overshopping, I want to assure you that there is hope for recovery!
-The fact that I can now refer to myself as an “ex-shopaholic” in the titles of my books is something I never would have envisioned even two years ago.
+The fact that I can now refer to myself as an “ex-shopaholic” in the titles of my books is something I never would have envisioned before I started this blog.
 Recovery occurs on a continuum and there are definitely lots of ups and downs, but I continue to grow and change every day.
 You can, too!
 My hope for all of us is that we can have smaller wardrobes and fuller lives!

 Site Structure and My New Blog

-If you’d like to learn more about me and my mission for the blog, check out my About page.
-You can also read a bit more about my history here (and here) and check out my media coverage and guest posts here.
-You can see a list of my past posts on my Archives page, where they are listed by title from most to least recent.
+If you’d like to learn more about me and the mission of this blog, check out my About page.
+You can also read a bit more about my history here (and here), and check out my media coverage and guest posts here.
+You can see a list of all of my posts on the Archives page, where they are listed by title from most to least recent.
 The sidebar of the site also includes links to the various post categories, as well as a list of my most popular posts.
 You can also use the search box at the top right to find information based upon key words and phrases.

-Please note that this blog is no longer being updated, but it will remain online as an ongoing resource for those who struggle with shopping, wardrobe, and style issues.
-I invite you to visit my new blog, “Full Life Reflections,” which centers on the pursuit of happiness, peace, and fulfillment in a chaotic world.
+PLEASE NOTE: This blog is no longer being updated, but it will remain online as an ongoing resource for those who struggle with shopping, wardrobe, and style issues.
+I invite you to visit my new blog, “My Wardrobe, Myself,” which explores the intersection of clothing, emotions, and life.